The REP Project

 founded by Dr. Eric Schultz and his students at Coastal Carolina University

-a collaborative project of the Music Department and the Edwards Center for Inclusive Excellence
+a collaborative project of the Music Department and the Edwards Center for Collaborative Research

 John Corigliano (Juilliard) and LGBTQIA+ History